microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

               .UseGrpcEndpoint($"http://localhost:60000"));
     ```

-    Note that the specified ports register the Dapr client with the sidecar service for TrafficControlService.
+    Note that the specified ports register the Dapr client with the sidecar service for `TrafficControlService`.

 1. Open the terminal window in VS Code and make sure the current folder is `Resources/TrafficControlService`.